UnbendableStraw/nics-desk/README.md

 the new-request page so customers know when to expect a reply and their device back.

 **"More than X devices repaired" counter**: the request and tracking pages can show a *More than X devices repaired, and counting!* banner.
-The count is the sum of every device type's counter — which already bakes in high starting numbers, so a type that starts at 5,000 counts as 5,000 already done — plus an optional extra baseline you can set.
-Toggle it and tune the baseline under Settings → Customer-facing info.
+The count is the sum of every device repair type's counter.

 **Editable statuses**: the repair stages (Received, Diagnosing, etc.) live under Settings → Repair statuses.
 Rename, recolor, reorder, add, or remove them — renaming updates existing